horie-t/programming-study/README.md

 3. Access ArgoCD:
    - Get the URL and credentials from Terraform outputs
    - Use ArgoCD to deploy applications using GitOps

+4. Use the ECR repository:
+   - Get the repository URL from Terraform outputs
+   - Authenticate Docker with ECR
+   - Push your container images to the repository
+   - Use the images in your Kubernetes deployments

 ## Documentation